krish-shahh/BasketballGame/README.md

 Shoot Your Shot
 ======

-*Shoot Your Shot* is a basketball shot game created using HTML Canvas and Vanilla Javascript.
+*Shoot Your Shot* is a basketball shot game created using HTML, Canvas, and Vanilla Javascript.
 Players can play a easy to pick up game where they can throw a ball into a hoop to score points using their mouse to the views of the beautiful Venice Beach basketball courts.

 ## Technologies Used
 * Javascript